 Bamboo Wood Baby Ducks | Rattan Lamps Factory | Bamboo Wind Chimes Factory

-Handwoven recycled plastic shopping bags from Indonesia.
-Handmade bags made of plastic strapping band from recycled plastic bottles.
-Various women bags including shopping bags and tote bags.
-Beautiful bright colors, very durable and strong.
-Suitable to use as shopping bags.
-Please help us clean up the rivers and beaches in Indonesia from plastic waste by supporting the plastic bottles recycling into shopping bags.
-The more you buy these recycled plastic shopping bags, the more people collect and recycled plastic bottle in Indonesia.
-Less plastic waste in the rivers and beaches.
+Handwoven Recycled Plastic Shopping Bags From Indonesia .
+Handmade bags made from plastic strapping bands sourced from recycled plastic bottles.
+Various Women’s Bags, including shopping bags and tote bags.
+Beautiful, bright colors — very durable and strong.
+Suitable for use as shopping bags.
+Please help us clean up the rivers and beaches in Indonesia by supporting the recycling of plastic bottles into shopping bags.
+The more you buy these recycled plastic shopping bags, the more people will collect and recycle plastic bottles in Indonesia, resulting in less plastic waste in the rivers and on the beaches.

 View Teak Wood Kitchen Utensil and Cutlery

-Water hyacinth Stools from Indonesia.
-Made of solid wood and water hyacinth.
+Teak Wood Stools from Indonesia .
+Made of solid teak wood and water hyacinth.
 Handmade in Indonesia.
-Little stools made of waterhyacinth and sea grass.
-Wide range of natural fibre such as waterhyacinth, sea grass, raffia, jute or straw combined with hard wood.
-Perfect to bring natural looks to your home and garden.
+Little teak stools made of water hyacinth and seagrass.
+Wide range of natural fibres such as water hyacinth, seagrass, raffia, jute or straw combined with hardwood.
+Perfect to bring a natural look to your home and garden.
 View our catalog and contact us for further information regarding importing these woven wicker furniture from Indonesia.
-We ship worldwide, bulk quantity wholesale only.
+We ship worldwide, bulk-quantity wholesale only.
+To order, please send us an email.

 Teak kitchenware made in Indonesia.
 Wide range of homeware and tableware made of wood by CV MAYA, Indonesian arts and crafts export company.
 Manufacturer company for batik sarongs fashion accessories, bali handicrafts and garden teak root furniture located in Bali and Yogya.
 We're able to source any Indonesian handicrafts.
 Home accents and garden decorations made in Indonesia.
 We're wholesaler.
 Price exclude shipping.
 Buyer pays freight.
 We're constantly looking for partners worldwide to market our products, info about our Bali handicrafts company.
 Please visit our Arts and Crafts Store in Bali Indonesia to view our home accents and garden decor products.

-Natural Fiber Placemats from Indonesia.
-Handwoven placemats made of organic fibres such as waterhyacinth, jute, straw, raffia, banana leaf, sea grass and many more.
-All handmade in Bali and Java Indonesia.
-Wicker table mats hand braided by skill craftsmen and craftswomen of Indonesia.
+Natural Fiber Placemats from Indonesia .
+Handwoven placemats made of organic fibers such as water hyacinth, jute, straw, raffia, banana leaf, seagrass and more.
+All are handmade in Bali and Java, Indonesia.
+Wicker table mats hand-braided by skilled craftsmen and craftswomen in Indonesia.
 Perfect for your dining table and kitchen.
-Environmentally-friendly, organic and sustainable kitchenware.
-Also available coasters and napkin rings made of the same natural fibre.
-Buy wholesale direct from factory in Indonesia.
-Buy from experienced exporter company.
-We ship worldwide, bulk quantity wholesale only.
+Environmentally friendly, organic and sustainable kitchenware.
+Coasters and napkin rings made of the same natural fibers are also available.
+Buy wholesale directly from our factory in Indonesia from an experienced exporter.
+We ship worldwide.
+Wholesale available for bulk quantities only.